-Delivery scoring Sub-target Setting the TVs is the first step; they now need to be implemented and accompanied Legally binding measures with meaningful monitoring to show effects on marine life over time on constant and measurable reduction
+Setting the TVs is the first step; they now need to be implemented and accompanied with meaningful monitoring to show effects on marine life over time

 The next step is for these TV's to be implemented and accompanied by meaningful monitoring to show the effects on marine life over time.
 The European Commission can aid this process by creating a guidance document clarifying the measures that should be adopted.